dvarilek/filament-table-select/README.md

     ->selectionModalCreateOptionActionPosition(SelectionModalActionPosition::TOP_LEFT)
 ```

-Or provide an optional parameter directly in the 'hasCreateOptionActionInSelectionModal' method:
+Or provide an optional parameter directly in the `hasCreateOptionActionInSelectionModal()` method:
 ```php
     ->hasCreateOptionActionInSelectionModal(selectionModalCreateOptionActionPosition: SelectionModalActionPosition::TOP_LEFT)
 ```

 <br>

 To customize only the modal's create action without affecting the original create option action, use
-'modifySelectionModalCreateOptionAction' method:
+`modifySelectionModalCreateOptionAction()` method:
 ```php
 use Dvarilek\FilamentTableSelect\Components\View\TableSelect;
 use Filament\Forms\Form;